OpenLightingProject/ola/plugins/spidmx/README.md

 ## Raspberry Pi configuration

-On the Raspberry Pi, you need to enable SPI and increase the buffer size:
+On the Raspberry Pi, you need to enable SPI and increase `spidev`'s read / transmit buffer size:

 * Run `sudo raspi-config` and enable SPI.
 * Add `spidev.bufsiz=65536` to `/etc/cmdline.txt` (in the same line).
 This